Written by Dave Cohen, David Schwartz, and Arthur Britto.

 rippled APIs initially return provisional results for transactions.
 The results of a transaction become immutable only when that transaction is included in a validated ledger, or the transaction includes

-LastLedgerSequence and does not appear in any validated ledger with that sequence number or lower.
+LastLedgerSequence and does not appear in any validated ledger with that ledger index or lower.

 Best practices for applications submitting transactions include: